garethredfern/redfern-dev/content/articles/switching-to-laravel-sail.md

 I would imagine the same will be true for setting up Memcached, but I haven’t tested it as yet.
 The Docker service name to use in your .env file would be `memcached` rather than `127.0.0.1`.

 I think its well worth giving this Docker set up a try.
 For me, the main reason is not having to worry about having the correct versions of PHP, MYSQL, Redis etc. stored on my local machine.
 If something breaks you can destroy the container build a new one, everything is self-contained away from your local machine.
-It will also make sharing set-ups quick and easy between other devs no matter what OS they use.
+It will also make sharing set-ups quick and easy between other developers no matter what OS they use.
 Finally, if you are on a Mac don’t be worried about things running slow or hogging memory.
 I have had no issues so far.